MatthewYong/twufo/README.md

 2. Select an icon and while the icon is rotating click another icon
 3. Verified that nothing will happen until the rotation of each icon has finished

+#### Error on any player sequence
+1. Click on Start button and succesfully play to the third level
+2. At level three select a wrong icon on the second try
+3. Verified that the game play has stopped while the player array length has not been fully pushed

 ### Jasmine Testing
 For this project Jasmine has been used for testing the result of the code.
 However, Jasmine should have been used as a Test-Driven Development from the start of this project.
 Due to my basic knowledge of JavaScript, and Jasmine in general, this was unfortunately not possible.